nanocad-lab/JIT-RFTS/README.md

 # JIT-RFTS: An Reliability-Bookkeeping Kernel Module for BeagleBone Black

-## Build Instruction:
+## Build Instructions:

-1. The setup is verified with a Ubuntu 12.04 machine.
-Special modifications may be required for other versions.
+1. The setup is with a Ubuntu 12.04 host machine.
+Special modifications may be required for other OS versions.
 2. Download and install the TI AM335x SDK.

   ```